 Is there a “lost album”?
 Can I get a bootleg of it?

 Cocteau Twins’ unnamed final LP was being composed at the time of their breakup in 1997.
 Robin and Simon have both said emphatically that it was incomplete, and what they have will never be released.
-There were a number of instrumentals recorded—included music composed and performed by Elizabeth—and Elizabeth had done some vocal work, but it’s important to remember two things: (1) It’s incomplete, so no artist should be expected to release it just because fans are curious; and (2) It wouldn’t be a true Cocteau Twins record, anyway.
+There were a number of instrumentals recorded—including music composed and performed by Elizabeth—and Liz had done some vocal work, but it’s important to remember two things: (1) It’s incomplete, so no artist should be expected to release it just because fans are curious; and (2) It wouldn’t be a true Cocteau Twins record, anyway.
 It would be a curiosity and a fetish item for fans.

 Here is what Robin Guthrie had to say about it in an interview with Record Collector: